rsfellman/STAT6021_final_project/README.md

 The data comes from Kaggle, and can be accessed via the following link.
 [dataset](https://www.kaggle.com/datasets/mitishaagarwal/patient/data)
 This data contains data from patient hospitalization and is used to predict whether a patient will survive or not.
 This data uses the APACHE III score which "is widely used to assess illness severity of patients admitted to ICU and to compare risk-adjusted outcomes between ICUs.
-Age, level of consciousness, biochemical, physiological, and chronic health variables in the first 24 hours of ICU admission are incorporated into the score"(Mazandarani, et al.)
+Age, level of consciousness, biochemical, physiological, and chronic health variables in the first 24 hours of ICU admission are incorporated into the score"(Mazandarani, et al.) APACHE stands for Acute Physiology and Chronic Health Evaluation.

 ## Variables
 The following information comes directly from the Kaggle site for this data but it repeated here for ease of use and understanding.

-### Response Variables
 - apache_4a_hospital_death_prob: The APACHE IVa probabilistic prediction of in-hospital mortality for the patient which utilizes the APACHE III score and
 - apache_4a_icu_death_prob: The APACHE IVa probabilistic prediction of in ICU mortality for the patient which utilizes the APACHE III score and
 - hospital_death: Whether the patient died during this hospitalization

-### Predictor Varibales
+- apache_2_diagnosis: The APACHE II diagnosis for the ICU admission

 - encounter_id: Unique identifier associated with a patient unit stay
 - patient_id: Unique identifier associated with a patient
 - hospital_id: Unique identifier associated with a hospital